hopsoft/turbo_boost-streams/README.md

 ## Setup

-1. Create a Rails intializer and patch Turbo.

-    ```ruby
-    # config/initializers/turbo_ready.rb
-    TurboReady.patch! # Adds TurboReady stream actions to Turbo
-    ```
-2. Import and intialize TurboReady in your JavaScript application.
+1. Import and intialize TurboReady in your JavaScript application.

     ```js
     // app/javascript/application.js